-While there is some overlap with city services and all elements of the general plan, many of the comments received on city services could be better addressed through other departments such as the City Manager's Office, the Police and Fire Departments and the Recreation and Parks Department.
-Concerns regarding the City's use and availability of water were related to environmental sustainability.
-Therefore, this topic was included in the environmental sustainability section of this report.
+While there is some overlap with city services and all elements of the General Plan, many of the comments received on city services could be better addressed through other departments such as the City Manager's Office, and the Police, Fire and the Recreation and Parks departments.
+Concerns regarding the City's use and availability of water were related to environmental sustainability and were included in the environmental sustainability section of this report.